 Skill Level Intermediate

-- [Instructor] Hi, this is Chris Converse and in this episode, we'll use CSS to display a full color image as grayscale, and when we combine this with opacity settings, we can create a duotone effect, all with just a few CSS properties.
-So if you'd like to follow along, download the exercise files and let's begin by opening the HTML file in a text editor.
-And now in the HTML file, up in the head area, we have a link to style.css which we're going to be opening in a minute.
-Inside of the main body area, we have a main element, and inside of there is an article element.
+- [Narrator] Hi, I'm Chris Convers, and in this episode, we'll add images to our webpage using pseudo-elements, allowing us to add extra graphical content to our page without adding image elements to our HTML.
+So if you'd like to follow along, download the exercise files, and we'll begin by opening the HTML file in a text editor.
+And so once you have the HTML file open, up in the head area, you'll see we have a link to style.css.
+We'll be opening this in a moment, and then inside of the body area, we have a gallery.
+The gallery's inside of an article element with a class of gallery.

 Q: Why can't I earn a Certificate of Completion for this course?